pwujczyk/ProductivityTools.PSImportExcelToSQL/README.md

 This module gets all excel files from given directory.
 For each excel it creates table and import data with the similar structure as in excel.

 It exposes only one command **Import-ExcelToSql**.
+- Directory - Path to directory where excel files are stored, if not provided, current directory will be used
+- SqlInstance - Instance of SQL Server for example ".\sql2019"
+- DatabaseName	- Name of the database in which tables will be stored
+- SchemaName  - Schema in which all excels will be placed, default is **xlsx**
+- DropDatabase - If used database will be drop before creation
+- DatabaseDirectory - If provided mdf and ldf files will be created in this directory

 Below you can find couple of the diagrams which represents steps performed.